danijar/computer-game/README.md

 - `Mouse Right` Place a block.
 - `Mouse Middle` Pick type of selected block.
 - `1` to `9` Change type of block getting placed.

+Inserting test objects

+- `C` Insert a capsule body.
-- `F` Shoot a cube in view direction.
+- `V` Shoot a cube in view direction.
+- `B` Place barrel on the floor.
+- `N` Insert a big rock.

 ### Saves